hashicorp/consul/website/source/intro/index.html.markdown

 where data is stored and replicated.
 The servers themselves elect a leader.
 While Consul can function with one server, 3 to 5 is recommended to avoid failure scenarios leading to data loss.
-A cluster of Consul servers is recommended for each data center.
+A cluster of Consul servers is recommended for each datacenter.

 Components of your infrastructure that need to discover other services or nodes can query any of the Consul servers _or_ any of the Consul agents.
 The agents forward queries to the servers automatically.

-Each data center runs a cluster of Consul servers.
-When a cross-data center service discovery or configuration request is made, the local Consul servers forward the request to the remote data center and return the result.
+Each datacenter runs a cluster of Consul servers.
+When a cross-datacenter service discovery or configuration request is made, the local Consul servers forward the request to the remote datacenter and return the result.

 ## Next Steps